 The free tool even improves how screen grabs are saved, shared, and organized.

 You won’t find thumbnails cluttering up your desktop with ScreenPal.
 Instead, all of your content is in one spot.
 Screen grabs are saved in the ScreenPal dropdown menu found in the Windows Taskbar.

 Even better, a one-click upload option sends your image to your web based ScreenPal account.
 Now your snip can be accessed from any device where you run ScreenPal.
 It’s ideal for anyone jumping between devices or works on the go.

-You’re also able to share images directly to your most used learning management systems like Google Classroom.
+You’re also able to save your image as a PNG or share images directly to your most used learning management systems like Google Classroom.
 The one-click option in the ScreenPal menu sends screen grabs directly to your email, Microsoft Teams, or your social media accounts.

 It’s all designed to save you time.
 So stop skipping between Photoshop, Canva, and your screen grabs.
 All the tools you need are in one place whether you’re creating a professional presentation or teaching a remote class.